Home

 You could have someone in your local club that has rebuilt most of the member’s engines and will do a great job for you, but without national recognition and a well deserved reputation for quality, a buyer on the other side of the country isn’t going to have much confidence if you ever need to sell your car.
 If you are well versed in all things automotive, you can also rebuild your engine yourself.
 Owner rebuilds can be done to a very high level of quality, but they are also at the bottom of the totem pole when it comes to reassuring potential buyers as to the quality of the rebuild, and they won’t add the value you’d hoped to gain by having rebuilt the engine.

 At Macy’s Garage, we go the extra mile to inject quality into every engine we rebuild.
 Just a few examples of our dedication to this goal are mentioned here.
 We routinely turn crankshafts to eliminate ovality of the journals, which is a problem that polishing alone will never repair.
 We also balance the rotating assemblies to assure the ultimate in smoothness.
 Connecting rods are always reconditioned by resizing the big ends and installing new gudgeon pin bushes in the little ones.
-We always install bronze valve guides in the head for both wear resistance and oil retention, and valve springs which have been compressed billions of times over the life of the engine are always replaced to guard against future failure from metal fatigue.
+We always install new valve guides in the head to minimize oil consumption and valve springs which have been compressed billions of times over the life of the engine are always replaced to guard against future failure from metal fatigue.
 We also ‘degree’ new camshafts to guarantee precise valve timing and convert rear crankshaft seals to slow the loss of oil.
 And the coup de grace of all our efforts is that every engine is mounted on our test stand and run before shipment or installation in your car.

 "Degree-ing" a camshaft in a TR2-4A engine is a slow and delicate process that requires patience and understanding to achieve absolute precision.
 The special tools that we have created helps the process as well!
 A new web page devoted to this operation is now available in our "How To" menu from the left side of this page.